ene-h/Ken3S/src/site/notes/Matchups/Q.md

 - Backdash and buffer super motion if you get hit by dash-punch if they like to command-grab
 - Walk forward instead of dashing, less risk getting dash-punched
 - Don't get wakeup super-ed
+- Good kara-throw, especially dangerous when Q is cornered (backthrow)
+- They may crouch short xx SA2 on wakeup
+- His low buttons are otherwise not very scary, you should probably do high parries more than low parries

 > [!danger]- Raw Shippu punish
 > Stand fierce